-Then Joseph said, "Do not the answers to your dreams belong to God?
+Then Joseph said, "Do not interpretations belong to God?
 Tell me your dreams."

 "I dreamed of a vine with three branches that had many

 clusters of grapes," the butler said.
 "I took the grapes and squeezed the juice from them into Pharaoh's cup."